Primis1/Obsidian-Vault/back-end/GO and Web/Foundation/http.Handlers.md

 	ServeHTTP(ResponseWriter, *Request)
 }
 ```
-	- object can be called a handler if it has ServerHTTP( ) function, i.e satisfies Handler interface
+- object can be called a handler if it has `ServerHTTP( )` function, i.e satisfies Handler interface

 2. `http.ListenAndServe("port", handler)` - can work with servermux because, servermux also has `http.Handler` method

 To know:
 1. The simples handler, we can make.
-This handler takes and object, it can be anything, and implement the method ==Server== on it:
+This handler takes and object, it can be anything, and implement the method ==Server( )== on it:
 ```go
 type Home struct {}